 - How do I apply for summer work study?

-To determine your eligibility for summer work study you must submit both the 2017-2018 Free Application for Federal Student Aid (FAFSA) and the 2017-2018 Temple Law School Financial Aid Application by the March 1, 2017 deadline.
+To determine your eligibility for summer work study you must submit both the 2018-2019 Free Application for Federal Student Aid (FAFSA) and the 2018-2019 Temple Law School Financial Aid Request Form by the March 1, 2018 deadline.
 The March 1st deadline is extremely important.
 If your forms, particularly the FAFSA application, are not received by that date, we cannot guarantee that your information will be processed in time to award you a work study grant for the summer.
 Work study is a need-based form of financial aid and you must demonstrate financial need in order to receive a work study award.
 You may be required to submit additional information in order to supplement or complete your summer work study application so you should respond to requests for additional information from the Law School Financial Aid Office in a timely manner to ensure that your application is completed in enough time to award you a summer work study grant.

 - When will I find out if I qualify?

 Summer work study award notifications will begin in April and students will be notified via their Temple email.
-If you are awarded a summer work study grant you will receive an email notification letting you know that your award letter is available for you to view online via SSB.
+If you are awarded a summer work study grant you will receive an email notification letting you know that your award letter is available for you to view online via Self Service Banner.
 For most students the financial aid office will be able to advise you as to the likelihood of your receiving a work study award if you need to know before that time in order to apply for or accept a specific summer position.

 - How do I find an eligible work study position?

 It is your responsibility to find your own employment.
-You may consult with the Office of Career Planning for assistance.
+You may consult with the Office of Career Services for assistance.
 If you are not sure if a position requires you to have work study, please find out from your employer as soon as possible.

 Your employer must be nonprofit; however it need not be law-related employment to qualify.
 Working as a research assistant for a law professor, clerking for a judge, or working for a government or non-profit organization are all examples of eligible work study employers.
 Summer work study cannot be used for positions at private or for-profit employers or law firms.